-· Tyoma consistently uses over 50 words each day.
+· Liev consistently uses over 50 words each day.
 He speaks about 80-125 words regularly and seems to add new nouns and adjectives as quickly as you can teach him (over 10 a day).

 · New sounds include W and Wh.
-At last he says “want!”
+At last, he says “want!”

 · He has been successfully saying a few words with multiple syllables.
 Generally, he either pronounces the first syllable correctly (not bothering with the rest of the word) or he utters the cadence correctly.
 However, he can intelligibly pronounce a few words like potato, pumpkin, carrot, and ice cream.

-· He uses two word combinations several times a day.
+· He uses two-word combinations several times a day.

-The biggest change in Tyoma the past few weeks has been the absence of “bad talking” days.
+The biggest change in Liev the past few weeks has been the absence of “bad talking” days.
 Virtually every day he has a great deal to say and speaks spontaneously.
 His frustration level has dropped since he is able to request which books he wants read, which toys he wants to play with and which activities he wants to pursue.
 We no longer need to coax words out of him, although he can still be shy and not always intelligible.
 He has begun to play more imaginatively and creatively, adding more words in the process.

 The day after the last therapy session, he was able to categorize objects by color in a game similar to the teddy bear cup exercise.
 He can easily categorize by color, shape, or function, but he is often quickly bored and prone to mischief.
 We have been regularly singing nursery rhymes to him.
-Although he does not join in the song, he genuinely enjoys the songs and will repeat words from the songs afterwards (E-I-E-I-O!).
+Although he does not join in the song, he genuinely enjoys the songs and will repeat words from the songs afterward (E-I-E-I-O!).

 Last week Liev’s Grandfather visited.
 Liev was not bothered by the switch to Russian (previously the switch distressed him).
 He not only understood Russian, but he spoke a few words and seemed very comfortable with both languages.